monterobq/chat-kata/README.md

 ------------------------------------

 1. Read about grails unit testing [here][1] and check the provided ChatControllerTest unit test (in test/unit/chat/kata).

-2. Run the unit test within your IDE, it should fail.
+2. Run the unit test within your IDE. *It will should fail since we have not implemented this behaviour yet.*

-   - You can also run it from the command line:  `grails test-app`
+> You can also run it from the command line:  `grails test-app`

 3. Now let's go and implement the list method in the ChatController (grails-app/controller/chat/kata) to make the test past, use this with the body which returns an statically defined json